Fundlan

 • Innovative

 Finserv businesses have existed for a very long time.
 They both use tried-and-true economic strategies that are comparable.
-For instance, there are only a few features that set one bank apart from another in the manner that they all function.
+For instance, only a few features set one bank apart in how they function.
 FinTech companies, however, are regarded as novel and innovative.

-These businesses are far more creative and seek to do business in unique ways by utilizing modern technologies.
+These businesses are far more creative and seek to do business uniquely using modern technologies.
 For instance, there has been a lot of activity in the payments sector from new FinTech start-ups.
-You can use these start-ups to make digital payments without carrying cash or using a debit card or credit card by just using your smartphone.
-This is just one example of how Fintech firms are transforming the financial industry.
+You can use these start-ups to make digital payments without carrying cash or using your smartphone or a debit or credit card.
+This is just one example of how Fintech firms transform the financial industry.

 • Expandable

-A FinTech company’s objective is to offer its services to neglected groups and regions.
-These companies have access to people that traditional Finserv cannot because they use the internet and cell phones.
+A FinTech company aims to offer its services to neglected groups and regions.
+These companies can access people that traditional Finserv cannot because they use the internet and cell phones.
 Due to the widespread use of smartphones in the modern era, FinTech companies may reach a sizable portion of the population with their services.
-FinTech start-ups can expand their activities very rapidly and may even achieve significant growth rates in a relatively short period because the cost of gaining a new client is fairly low.
+FinTech start-ups can expand their activities rapidly and may even achieve significant growth rates in a relatively short period because the cost of gaining a new client is fairly low.

 • Online

-A FinTech company’s procedures are carried out digitally, a very important difference between financial services and fintech.
+A FinTech company’s procedures are carried out digitally, a crucial difference between financial services and fintech.
 There is no requirement for a physical presence since customers can engage with these businesses purely online.

-For example, traditional Finserv businesses could demand that you visit their main office or a branch office in order to conduct business with them.
-However, a FinTech company has the tools that let you handle all of your business with them via a website or an app.
-When working with a FinTech company, there is no need to wait in line at an office.
+For example, traditional Finserv businesses could demand that you visit their main or branch offices to conduct business with them.
+However, a FinTech company has the tools that let you handle your business with them via a website or an app.
+When working with a FinTech company, waiting in line at an office is unnecessary.

 • Reduced Costs